okanbulut/eirm/README.md

 The `mod1` object is essentially a `glmerMod`-class object from the `lme4` package ([Bates, Maechler, Bolker, & Walker, 2015](https://www.jstatsoft.org/article/view/v067i01)).
-All `glmerMod` results for the estimated model can seen with `mod1$model`.
+All `glmerMod` results for the estimated model can be seen with `mod1$model`.
 For example, estimated random effects for persons (i.e., theta estimates) can be obtained using:

 ``` r
 ranef(mod1$model)$id